Professor Kate Burridge is a prominent Australian linguist and the current Chair of Linguistics at Monash University.

 Kate completed her undergraduate training in Linguistics and German at the University of Western Australia.
 This was followed by three years postgraduate study at the University of London.
 Kate completed her PhD in 1983 on syntactic change in medieval Dutch.

-Amongst other things, Kate is also the author of many books, a regular guest on ABC radio and recently presented a TED talk in Sydney on Euphemisms in English.
+Amongst other things, Kate is also the author of many books, a regular guest on ABC radio and has presented a TED talk in Sydney on Euphemisms in English.

 - Wrestling with Words and Meanings: Essays in Honour of Keith Allan – Edited by Kate Burridge & Reka Benczes (Book).Wrestling with Words and Meanings honours the life and career of Professor Allan, commemorating at the same time the occasion of his 70th birthday.
 It brings together top-level researchers in linguistics – colleagues, collaborators and former students, who have all been inspired by Allan’s work in some way.
 These appropriately eclectic contributions are organized into ...
 Read more

 - In her latest post on Boobook education’s Lingofile blog, Kate discusses the newest words added to the Oxford English Dictionary (OED) in 2014.
 Some of her favourites include hot mess, listicle and humblebrag.
 Find out more by reading the full article here.
 Published on Tuesday, 19 August 2014.
 Read More...
 Read more

 - Download this m4a of Kate’s paper on Euphemism and Language Change: The Sixth and Seventh Ages.
 Presented at Griffith University on March 27, 2012.
 Read More...
 Read more